Error card

-In the trading card collecting hobby, an error card is a card that shows incorrect information or some other unintended flaw.
+In the trading cardcollecting hobby, an error card is a card that shows incorrect information or some other unintended flaw.
 It can contain a mistake, such as a misspelling or a photo of someone other than the athlete named on the card.
 Depending on whether the manufacturer noticed the problem while the cards were still being produced, a card may exist in both correct and incorrect versions.
 If the correction is made sufficiently early in the print run, the error card may be significantly rarer and more valuable than the corrected version.
 However, the opposite may be true if the error is corrected late in the printing cycle, resulting in a smaller population of the corrected version of the card compared to the error version.

 If the manufacturer never made a correction, the card is considered an "uncorrected error".
 Often, however, "error card" is used in a more limited sense, meaning only those cards where variant versions exist.

 One example of "variations" happened in the 1959 and 1960 Topps baseball sets.
 Certain cards were printed on two different types of card stock; one produced a white back, and the other a darker gray.
 The photographs and information on the cards themselves were not in error.
 The result was that said cards occur in two variations, based on the back color.

+In hobby usage, the term "error card" is sometimes applied broadly to include a range of unintended variations, though not all such differences are considered true errors by manufacturers or cataloging authorities.
+Distinctions are often made between printing or factual errors (such as incorrect player information or misspellings) and production variations, such as differences in card stock, coloration, or print runs, which may not involve incorrect content.
+Standard hobby references and checklists typically differentiate between these categories when documenting card variations.